Parks and Fields

 Please Note: There are no off-leash parks, fields or areas within the Town of Comox boundary.

 is a stately home located on beautifully landscaped grounds a mere two minutes from down town Comox.
-Wander through the magnificent gardens, enjoy some refreshments at the Filberg Tea house or take the children to enjoy the Hands on Farm.
+Wander through the magnificent gardens, enjoy some refreshments at the Filberg Summer Kitchen or take the children to enjoy the Hands on Farm.
 Click here for more detailed information about the Filberg Park.

 is located right in the heart of town.
 This park offers a play area for children, a boat launch, washroom facilities and a covered picnic area with plenty of parking.